OpenGenus/cosmos/code/cryptography/src/aes_128/aes_csharp/example/README.md

 # Example of how to cipher or decipher a stream with AES

-This provide an example of how to cipher of decipher a stream with AES.
+This provides an example of how to cipher of decipher a stream with AES.
 Just create an instance of StreamCipher with a key, and call DoCipher or DoDecipher with streams.